xnought/autoprompt/README.md

 Can leverage a vector database of historical prompts to get inspiration and help you become more creative.
 Prompting on steroids.

+ps if you check the actual prompts I used to engineer this you will be horrified.

 ## Simple Usage

 For example if your prompt was `Explain FFT` and in the past you've had good responses to